jaboll-ai/Uraniarr/README.md

 > [!NOTE]
 > I know the CSS sucks.
 I know there is no download all button for an author yet.
 Shoot me a PR tho :)

-# Lesarr
+# Uraniarr

-Lesarr is a FastAPI-based application for scraping book metadata from Thalia.de, managing authors, series, and editions in a SQLite database via SQLModel, and integrating NZB downloading through SABnzbd.
+Uraniarr is a FastAPI-based application for scraping book metadata from Thalia.de, managing authors, series, and editions in a SQLite database via SQLModel, and integrating NZB downloading through SABnzbd.
 It follows a somewhat clean architecture, so if you are interested in contributing, please do so!

 ## Features